 For novelists, if you’ve only completed your first or second draft, I generally recommend a critique (sometimes called a “developmental edit”) followed by author revisions and a line edit.
-If you’re working on a later draft and have already had help from a qualified fiction editor—or if you’re a seasoned, published author—I will probably recommend skipping the critique and moving directly to the line edit.
+If you’re working on a later draft and have already had help from a qualified fiction editor—or if you’re a seasoned, published author—I will probably recommend skipping the critique and moving directly to the content edit (line edit).
 Due to the complexity of the novel form, it makes sense for a writer to bring the story up to the highest standard possible (through a critique followed by revisions) before submitting the manuscript for line editing.
 This allows for macroscopic problems with plot, characterization, exposition, dialog, point of view, and so forth to be ironed out in advance of the fine-tuning line edit.
-(A line edit combines the depth of a content edit with the cosmetics of a copy edit.)

 A content edit (sometimes called a “substantive edit,” “line edit,” or, if nonfiction, a “developmental edit”) detects and corrects substantive problems in a manuscript.
-It is most often used for nonfiction writing to address issues with structure, organization, presentation, logic, clarity, consistency, repetition, tense, tone, voice, titles, subheadings, lists, references, and so on.
+It is used for nonfiction writing to address issues with structure, organization, presentation, logic, clarity, consistency, repetition, tense, tone, voice, titles, subheadings, lists, references, and so on.
 In the case of fiction writing, a content edit generally takes place after the editor has critiqued the material and the author has made subsequent revisions.
 A content edit is a detailed, line-by-line edit that corrects minor issues (such as word choice, rambling, and redundancy) while identifying significant problems and recommending solutions via detailed margin note commentary.
-Price varies depending on the quality of the writing and the amount of repair or polishing that is needed.
+Price varies depending on the quality of the writing and the amount of repair or polishing needed.

-A copy edit can be ordered separately, but only submit your manuscript for this level of editing when you’re sure all its substantive flaws have been identified and eliminated–either through a content edit (for nonfiction) or a critique (for novels).
+A copy edit can be ordered separate from a content edit, but only submit your manuscript for this level of editing when you’re sure all its substantive flaws have been identified and eliminated.
 It’s a rare book that needs only a copy edit.
-Copy editing corrects a manuscript’s superficial flaws: those involving word choice, grammar, syntax, and punctuation.
+Copy editing corrects a manuscript’s most superficial flaws: those involving grammar, syntax, and punctuation.
 Price is determined by word count and the amount of correction required.